-The JBFC celebrates Hitchcock’s artistic centennial with a rare screening of The Pleasure Garden, introduced by film historian (and Burns regular) Jeff Hughes, and followed by a Q&A with Hughes and Hitchcock Annual editor-in-chief Sidney Gottlieb.
+The JBFC celebrates Hitchcock’s artistic centennial with this rare screening of The Pleasure Garden, introduced by film historian (and Burns regular) Jeff Hughes, and followed by a Q&A with Hughes and Hitchcock Annual editor-in-chief Sidney Gottlieb.
 The Q&A will be open to ALL THINGS Hitchcock, but Gottlieb is the rare scholar to have studied and taught Pleasure Garden extensively.
+The conversation will keep going in Take 3 Wine Bar & Café after the Q&A.

 Presented with Live Musical Accompaniment by Scott Ethier.